Education in Nigeria: Female education

 Education has been recognized as a basic human right since the 1948 adoption of the Universal Declaration of Human Rights.
 A positive correlation exists between the enrollment of girls in primary school and the gross national product and life expectancy.
 Because of this correlation, enrollment in schools represents the largest component of societal investment into human capital.
 Rapid socioeconomic development of a nation has been observed to depend on the calibre of women and their education in that country.
-Women participation in education has been on increase, several motivations are employed by NGO, local, state, and federal government to encourage more women in education.
+Women participation in education has been increasing, several motivations are employed by NGO, local, state, and federal government to encourage more women in education.
 Women can now been seen in various high-profile careers.
 That being said, there are still many challenges preventing gender equality in the Nigerian education system.
 There is a significant bias against female involvement in specific academic disciplines, with studies showing the existence of gender-based stereotyping of students by teachers in secondary schools.
 The most dominant barriers are currently teen pregnancy, teen marriage, religious beliefs, poverty, and poor school facilities.
 In recent years, the rise of militancy groups such as the Boko Haram, Bandits, Unknown Gunmen and the Niger Delta militancy have contributed to destabilization of the education system.

-In a bid to improve female education in girls, the UNICEF initiated some projects in Nigeria. one of them is The Girls’ Education Project initiated through a Memorandum of Understanding signed in December 2004 between the United Nations Children's Fund and the United Kingdom Department for International Development.
-The Girls’ Education Project Memorandum of Understanding focused on supporting Federal Government of Nigeria initiatives that aim at achieving Universal Primary Education and Universal Basic Education as stipulated in the six Education for All goals.
-The Girls’ Education Project 3 Cash Transfer Programme (GEP3-CTP) was designed as a social protection programme for mitigating the impact of poverty on girl child enrolment and school attendance in Niger and Sokoto States.
+In a bid to improve female education in girls, the UNICEF initiated some projects in Nigeria. one of them is The Girls' Education Project initiated through a Memorandum of Understanding signed in December 2004 between the United Nations Children's Fund and the United Kingdom Department for International Development.
+The Girls' Education Project Memorandum of Understanding focused on supporting Federal Government of Nigeria initiatives that aim at achieving Universal Primary Education and Universal Basic Education as stipulated in the six Education for All goals.
+The Girls' Education Project 3 Cash Transfer Programme (GEP3-CTP) was designed as a social protection programme for mitigating the impact of poverty on girl child enrolment and school attendance in Niger and Sokoto States.
 The programme was implemented for two years (2014 to 2016).
 UNICEF has commissioned Capra International to assess the programme against five criteria in order to better understand how the programme was implemented, the impacts achieved, and identify lessons that can inform further implementation of the Cash Transfer Programme.

 GEP3-CTP was a two-year unconditional cash transfer programme (September 2014 - August 2016) with primary objective of increasing girls' enrolment, retention and completion of basic education in selected schools in Niger and Sokoto States.
 The impact evaluation of GEP3-CTP was carried out by Capra International, a division of Ghubril Ltd, from October 2016 to March 2017 in two stages.
 The first stage was the Evaluability Assessment of GEP3-CTP, and the second stage was the Impact Assessment of GEP3-CTP.